Introduction

 Problem Statement

-rounded down to the nearest integer.
+Given a non-negative integer x, return the square root of x rounded down to the nearest integer.
 The returned integer should be non-negative as well.

-You must not use any built-in exponent function like math.Sqrt
+You must not use any built-in exponent function like math.Sqrt.

 Examples: